30 Exotic Fruits

 This post may contain affiliate links.
 Please read the disclosure policy.

-Why not try some delicious exotic fruits from all over the world?
-From tropical Caribbean fruits to exotic Asian berries, there are many tasty and nutritious options loaded with health benefits!
+Are you looking for delicious exotic fruits from all over the world?
+From tropical Caribbean fruits to Asian berries, there is an exotic fruit for every taste.
+They’re also nutritious with a range of health benefits!

 In the U.S., exotic fruits refer to fruits that do not originate in North America and/or cannot grow here.
-Examples include the dragon fruit, which originated in South America, and the lychee fruit of Southeast Asia.
+Examples include the lychee fruit of Southeast Asia and the passion fruit from South America.

 Dragon fruit originated in Central and South America and is actually a type of cactus flower.
 The flesh has a very mild flavor with just a hint of sweetness.
 You can enjoy it on its own as a snack or add to fruit salads and smoothies.